erMoney/actress-search-api/README.md

-erMoney API
+Actress Search API
 ===========
-Api to recognize face of av actress in japan.
+Api to recognize face of sexy actress in japan.

 ## Geting Started